google/myelin-acorn-electron-hardware/atsamd21_usb_host/README.md

 I plan to use to connect USB keyboards to my currently-keyboardless Master 128 and Beeb motherboards.

-Sent to oshpark.com for fabrication 2017-11-06.
+r1: Sent to oshpark.com for fabrication 2017-11-06.
+Assembled and
+tested; appears to work.
+Functions fine as a USB CDC device.
+USB host not tested yet.

 ![PCB front](pcb/pcb-front.png)